 Don’t get too attached to all that, though.
-Interglacial periods don’t always last so very long.
+Interglacial periods don’t always last very long.
 One only lasted eight thousand years.
-Soon enough we’ll all be back in the fridge, fighting the Underclass over the scraps.
+Soon enough we’ll all be back in the fridge.
 And no, it doesn’t change gradually.
 It can change fast, in just a few years.
 So stay on your toes.

 In about five billion years the sun will have expanded into a red giant, probably swallowing the Earth with the proximity of its gravitational field.
 The Mona Lisa and surviving copies of Mad Magazine will have already been moved to Pluto for safekeeping.